collinjones/bandnames.cool/README.md

 # [bandnames.cool](https://www.bandnames.cool).

 bandnames.cool is a band name aggregate website.
-Our goal is to collect all of the cool band names before they are taken.
+We love cool band names.
+This website was created by a bunch of boys who loved keeping lists of cool band names they thought of.

 # Features